mikeric/rivets/README.md

 #### Pull Requests

 1. Fork the repository and create a topic branch.
-3. Make sure not to commit any changes under `dist/` as they will surely cause merge conflicts later.
+3. Make sure not to commit any changes under `dist/` as they will surely cause conflicts for others later.
 Files under `dist/` are only committed when a new build is released.
 4. Include tests that cover any changes or additions that you've made.
 5. Push your topic branch to your fork and submit a pull request.
-Include details about the changes as well as references to any related issues.
+Include details about the changes as well as a reference to related issue(s).